Learn how to do a lot in a little space with these 7 essentials for anyone who has a small kitchen and want to cook at their best.

 If cooking in your kitchen is a bit of a nightmare due to the size of the space you have to work in, then you might prefer to batch cook one or twice a week and store the leftovers rather than trying to squeeze in there and cook something new every night of the week.

 In that case, you’ll definitely need to invest in some leak proof tupperware or some airtight food containers so you can keep your leftovers looking and tasting as fresh as when you made it.
+Tupperware Australia is now direct to consumer so anyone could go buy them.
 Just make sure you have enough room in your fridge/freezer to store them…

 When you’re working with a small space, it’s best to stick to the basics rather than kitting out your kitchen with a complete chef’s set when it’s not really necessary.
 Make sure you have the basic cooking utensils, like a spatula and a spoon, with slotted versions of each.